Skip to main content

 IP config options v19.05

-You can apply updates and do other menu-related work using SSH port 404.
+You can apply updates and perform other menu-related work using SSH port 404.
 Please note that root login has been disabled via SSH.
-Attempting to access root will cause the VM to disable itself permanently and is not supported.
+Attempting to access the root will cause the VM to disable itself permanently and is not supported.

 Log in to the web interface using the default credentials: